peterhoward42/minikafka/docs/file_storage_rationale.md

   append operation to one file.
 - Makes it possible to do the old-message eviction operation without mutating files - it need only delete whole files.
+- The random-looking file names for message storage files avoids any risk of people thinking the names have semantic significance and then mistakenly relying on this.

 # Flip-Side of the Rationale Benefits
 - It is not horizontally scalable and the size of the store is thus constrained